Menu Search

 How much does OCLC spend on research and development each year?

-Over the last five years, the OCLC cooperative has spent between $29 to $38 million annually on research and development.
+Over the last five years, OCLC has spent between $29 to $38 million annually on research and development.
 This includes development and enhancement of OCLC services and products as well as investment in OCLC Research.

 Why and how does OCLC compensate its Board of Trustees?